 Tier 3-Tier 3 intensive supports are intended for students who demonstrate more severe deficits and are not demonstrating a positive response to generally effective Tier 2 interventions.
 These students will require curriculum and instruction that is more explicit and intense.
 These interventions will be designed to meet individual student needs by identifying and targeting the specific skill deficits of the student.
-The goal is to accelerate a student's rate of learning by increasing the intensity of the intervention by increasing the frequency and duration of individualized interventions, by decreasing group size, or by increasing academic engagement.
+The goal is to accelerate a student's rate of learning by increasing the interventions, by decreasing group size, or by increasing academic engagement.